kloia/platform-modules/aws-vpc-peering-accepter/README.md

 }
 ```

-If you want to use this module with the vpc-peering-accepter module, set the `accepter_x_route_table_ids` variables.
+If you want to use this module with the vpc-peering-accepter module, set the `accepter_private_route_table_ids` variables.
 Because of the dependency cycle, the acceptor takes all of the variables from the requester.

-`accepter_x_route_table_ids`
-available `x` values:

-- ecs
-- eks
-- private
-- public
-- cache
-- database
+`accepter_private_route_table_ids`

 ## Accept multiple peering requests without route propagation